The Ultimate Guide to Soda Blasting: Everything You Need to Know

 Equipment, pricing, and the mobile blasting business opportunity.

-GET THE CATALOGSoda blasting is a trusted form of Abrasive Blasting that uses baking soda as its abrasive to clean, remove paint, and remove grease, leaving your surface clean and looking like new.
-Soda blasting is generally considered safer, non toxic, and more environmentally friendly than traditional methods like sandblasting, making it the perfect choice for cleaning sensitive surfaces or delicate substrates.
+Soda blasting is a trusted form of abrasive blasting that uses baking soda as its abrasive to clean, remove paint, and remove grease, leaving your surface clean and looking like new.
+Soda blasting is generally considered safer, non-toxic, and more environmentally-friendly than traditional methods like sandblasting, making it the perfect choice for cleaning sensitive surfaces or delicate substrates.
 In this guide, we will talk about what soda blasting is, applications and uses, soda blasting equipment, soda blasting media, the soda blasting process, and more.
 Let's get started!

-Soda blasting is a form of abrasive blasting that uses sodium bicarbonate (also known as "soda" or "baking soda") as the abrasive media.
-The soda particles are forcibly propelled against a surface using compressed air or water.
+Soda blasting is a form of dry abrasive blasting that uses sodium bicarbonate (also known as "soda" or "baking soda") as the abrasive media.
+The soda particles are forcibly propelled against a surface using compressed air.

 Soda blasting is typically considered a milder form of abrasive blasting.

-Baking soda is considered a soft abrasive.
-It is typically harder than the surface contaminant, but softer than the substrate.
+Baking soda is known to be a soft abrasive.
+It is typically harder than the surface contaminant (coating), but softer than the substrate (material being blasted).
 One of the most important differences between blasting with sodium bicarbonate (baking soda) - versus blasting with any other abrasive media - is that baking soda’s attributes allow it to remove contaminants without damaging the underlying substrate.

-Soft abrasive blasting is excellent for cleaning materials which need to be reused.
-For example, remanufacturing where you don’t want to change tolerances of a part.
-Also, cleaning machinery on a regular basis, including food processing equipment, without causing extra wear.
-Soda is also water soluble making sure no abrasive remains in critical areas.
+Soft abrasive blasting is excellent for cleaning materials which need to be reused, like food processing equipment, for example.
+Soda is also water soluble, so eliminating spent media after blasting is as easy as spraying down the equipment, making sure no abrasive remains in critical areas.

-If you need to clean or remove coatings efficiently and effectively on a delicate surface – Soda Blasting is the way to go.
-You'll most often see soda blasting in cleaning applications because it will leave smooth surfaces and won't leave a rough texture or anchor profile.
+If you need to clean or remove coatings efficiently and effectively on a delicate surface – soda blasting is the way to go.
+You'll most often see soda blasting in cleaning applications because it leaves a smooth surface without any rough texture or anchor profile.

 There are quite a few uses for soda blasting.
 These include: